ONLYOFFICE/docspace-api-sdk-typescript/docs/SecurityAuditTrailDataApi.md

-let target: string; //The target object affected by the audit event (e.g., document ID, user account). (optional) (default to undefined) let from: ApiDateTime; //The starting date and time for filtering audit events. (optional) (default to undefined) let to: ApiDateTime; //The ending date and time for filtering audit events. (optional) (default to undefined)
+let target: string; //The target object affected by the audit event (e.g., document ID, user account). (optional) (default to undefined) let from: ApiDateTime; //The starting date and time for filtering audit events. (optional) (default to undefined) let to: ApiDateTime; //The ending date and time for filtering audit events. (optional) (default to undefined) let count: number; //The maximum number of audit event records to retrieve. (optional) (default to undefined) let startIndex: number; //The index of the first audit event record to retrieve in a paged query. (optional) (default to undefined)

 const { status, data } = await apiInstance.getAuditEventsByFilter(
     userId,